University of Santo Tomas: Student organizations

 The university hosts hundreds of student organizations which include a wide range of disciplines: religious, cultural, performing, media, socio-civic, and student service.
 The Central Student Council is the highest governing student body of the university.
 The Student Organizations Coordinating Council (SOCC) is the central body of all recognized organizations of the university.

 The UST Singers is a mixed choral ensemble that has won Choir of the World twice and Choir of the World Champion of Champions in the Llangollen International Musical Eisteddfod.
 Founded in 1927, the UST Symphony Orchestra is composed of faculty and students that performs regularly as a resident company at the Cultural Center of the Philippines.
 The UST Salinggawi Dance Troupe, both the cheer and the dance subteams, have won local and international competitions.

-In the 1960s, the first LGBT organization, Tigresa Royal, was established but was never recognized by the university.
-In 2013, HUE, a new LGBT organization was established.
-Like Tigresa Royal, the university also denied HUE's recognition as a university organization.
-In 2015, the university ordered numerous organizations to take down all rainbow-themed profile pics of its members in social media after the legalization of same-sex marriage in the United States.
-The order was defied by numerous students of the university, marking the beginning of the UST Rainbow Protest.
-In July 2016, various student organizations supported the filing of the SOGIE Equality Bill.
-In March 2018, during the passage of the bill, numerous UST student organizations, including UST Hiraya, a feminist organization, backed the bill's passage.

 Literature and media

+May 1, 2024 edition of The Varsitarian.

 The Varsitarian is the student publication of the university.
 Established in January 1928 by students from the UST Literary Club led by Jose Villa Panganiban, it is the oldest Catholic newspaper in the Philippines.
 It is published fortnightly.
 The lampoon issue is called The Vuisitarian, a portmanteau of buwisit, a Tagalog expression used for unlucky events, and Varsitarian.
 The publication hosts the annual Inkblots, a national campus journalism fellowship that gathers student journalists, journalism and communication enthusiasts, and media professionals.
 The UST Center for Creative Writing and Literary Studies hosts the National Writers' Workshop annually.
 The fellows are graduate students and professionals that are selected based on the merits of their submitted works.
 The Academia is the international bulletin of the university.

 The Tiger Media Network, the university's broadcasting arm, produces content through Tiger TV and Tiger Radio with the use of IPTV and the internet.
 DZST (860 kHz) was an AM radio station owned by the university from 1950 to 1963.
 The frequency eventually became the DZRV-AM or Radyo Veritas.
 In 2013, in partnership with Radio Veritas, the university launched the Blessed Pope John Paul II UST–Radio Veritas electronic community board located at the corner of España Boulevard and Lacson Avenue.

 The USTv Students' Choice Awards was an annual award event that recognized TV programs and personalities that promoted Filipino Christian values.